Symmetry Restoration in the SMEFT: Finite Counterterms for a Non-Anticommuting $\gamma_5$: Functional Evaluation of Symmetry-Restoring Counterterms

 \item The existing simplification routines in \texttt{Matchete} have been extended to handle spurion-dependent structures, including the enforcement of the unitarity relations $\Omega\Omega^\dagger = \Omega^\dagger\Omega = \mathds{1}$.
 Additional algebraic identities specific to the BMHV scheme have also been incorporated, most notably the \emph{Chisholm identity}:

-All simplifications are performed under the assumption that the relevant quantities are strictly four-dimensional---an approximation valid for one-loop counterterms but one that will need to be reassessed for higher-order corrections.
+Any further simplification in \texttt{Matchete} is performed under the assumption that the relevant quantities are strictly four-dimensional---an approximation valid for one-loop counterterms but one that will need to be reassessed for higher-order corrections.

 \item We have implemented a dedicated function to take the identity limit of the spurion field (i.e., $\Omega \to \mathds{1}$) and expand out the corresponding covariant derivatives, as required for extracting the physical counterterms (cf.~\eqref{eq:master-formula}). \end{itemize}